guming3d/benchmark-visualization-tool/README.md

 ## Usage

+1. Install the required python libs with `pip install -r requirements.txt`
-1. Run the Flask app with `python app.py`.
+2. Run the Flask app with `python app.py`.
-2. Navigate to the application URL, usually `http://127.0.0.1:5000/`.
+3. Navigate to the application URL, usually `http://127.0.0.1:5000/`.
-3. Upload your JSONL data file or paste the JSONL content directly.
-You need to set the output format of the benchmark tool to jsonl with option "--output-format jsonl", example below:
+4. Upload your JSONL data file or paste the JSONL content directly. <strong style="color: red;">You need to set the output format of the benchmark tool to jsonl</strong> with option "--output-format jsonl", example below:
    ```shell
    python3 -m benchmark.bench load \
     --deployment gpt-35-turbo-1106 \